 Recently, crypto is one of the most interesting instruments.
 Crypto assets have a frenzied volatility.
 Today, Bitcoin, Ethereum and Litecoin are the most popular cryptocurrencies represented by forex brokers.
 Nevertheless, a new currency may appear at any time, and I’m sure brokers will quickly adopt it.

 The key advantage in trading such instruments through a forex broker is the ability to open both long and short positions.
 Thus, it is easy to earn on a profit after a sharp increase – most traders use it.
 Of course, this applies to both cryptocurrency contracts and all other instruments.

 Forex brokers allow you to earn on the changing stock prices of the world’s largest companies.
 Of course, the choice is usually not so clear as at NYSE, where thousands of companies are represented.
 Typically, brokers choose the most popular companies: Apple, Google, Microsoft, General Motors, etc.

 The stock index is the securities market state indicator calculated in a certain way based on the most liquid ordinary shares or bonds.

 For example, the DAX index, which is calculated on German companies’ basket price basis, is a German stock market indicator.
-The situation is similar with the French CAS, American S&P, Brazilian Bovespa and so on.
+The situation is similar to the French CAS, American S&P, Brazilian Bovespa and so on.